dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 "
 ---

+# part two

+# Zero Deterrence Programs

+### Three Major Goals to Our Psychological Torture Programs

+### But Technically, Pschological Torture Is A Warcrime.

+# Exhibit Z: My Brain

+### A Living Will And Testament For Justice

+### I Never Signed That

+# Somebody Call The SPCA!

+### Hey, At Least It's Not A Gulag

+# Guilty Upon Examination of Public Federal Documentation

+### Duplicity in the JSFC War College Process Documentation

+# Who Are We At War With, Anyways?

+### Catch-22's and Posse Comitatus

+### Julius Caeser and Silly Roman Superstitions

+### Where's the War on Terror Being Fought?

+### Domestic Psychological & Informational Is Cowardly

+# WHY R U SO MAD DOOD?!

+### Dante's Inferno and Fates Worse Than Death

+### Waterboarding, on Supersoakers

+### Oh It's Research?!
+Then Publish Your Data!

+### Now I'm Even More Afraid to Seek Psychological Help

+### If You've Made It Close To Where I Am, You Have NOTHING

+### Wait, Wait, Wait ...
+YOU DID WHAT TO MY FAMILY?!

+# That's Detention for you Mr. Nelson!

+### How Do They Control You In Detention?

+# Oh That's No Tennis Racket.
+That's Corruption and Extortion.

 # How Could This Happen Here?

 Every day I think I've solved the puzzle to the American media circus,